JaredCorduan/JaredCorduan.github.io/posts/2025-01-08--two-six-room-dungeons.md

 ![](/images/six-room-dungeons/graph.png)
 </p>

-As [maps](https://app.dungeonscrawl.com), these could look like:
+Rendered in [Dungeonscrawl](https://app.dungeonscrawl.com), these could look like:

 <p align="center">
 <img src="/images/six-room-dungeons/map.png" width="600" height="300"/>
 </p>

 So if we throw out hexagons,
-we can randomly choose a layout with a [d12](https://g.co/kgs/hPc3tVb).
+we can randomly choose a layout with a d12.

 By "exactly 13 layouts", I mean up to graph-isomorphism.
 This may not, however, be a good assumption in practice.